gautam8404/stream-save/README.md

 - choose free tier plan
 - choose cluster name or use default
 - create cluster
-- create adn add a database user by adding username and password (make be diffrent from your account)
+- create adn add a database user by adding username and password (make be different from your account)
 - scroll down in add ip entries, ip address field enter "0.0.0.0" without inverted commas, click add entry
 - click finish and close
 - go to database